| Title: | Efficient Plotting of Large-Sized Data |

 This is a S3 class function to easily plot large-sized data using

-object including plotly
+downsampler object including plotly and

-shiny
+shiny application.

 Using data that is given as a first argument,

-application will be constructed and (by default,) executed.
+shiny application will be constructed and (by default,) executed.

 As the first argument, many classes are applicable,